Max-laws of large numbers for weakly dependent high dimensional arrays with applications: Application 2: marginal screening

 A test of $H_{0}$, however, can also be based simply on $\sqrt{n}\max_{1\leq i\leq k_{n}}|\hat{\phi}_{i}|$ without an endogenously selected $\hat{\imath} _{n}$.
 This alleviates the need for adaptive re-sampling, while inference is easily gained by multiplier (block) bootstrap in high dimension, cf. \cite {Hill_2025_maxtest} and \cite{HillLi2025}.
 Historically, of course, there is interest in an endogenously selected \textquotedblleft most informative" regressor, and generally post-model-selection inference.
 See, e.g., \cite {LeebPotscher2006}, and consult \cite{McKeague_Qian_2015} for further reading.

-The present theory is related to HD parameter test in \cite {Hill_2025_maxtest}.
+The present theory is related to the HD parameter test in \cite {Hill_2025_maxtest}.
 In that setting an iid linear regression model is explored, with fixed (low) dimension nuisance parameter and a HD parameter to be tested.
-The present weak dependence setting allows for non-stationarity, with two tail settings: sub-exponentiality and $\mathcal{L} _{p}$-boundedness, yielding respectively exponential and polynomial bounds on $k_{n}$.
+The present setting allows for weak dependence and non-stationarity with two tail settings: sub-exponentiality and $\mathcal{L} _{p}$-boundedness, yielding respectively exponential and polynomial bounds on $k_{n}$.
 We impose second order stationarity to focus on the marginal regression setting itself.